hpcleuven/VscDocumentation/source/jobs/what_if_jobs_fail_after_starting_successfully.rst

    ulimit -c 0

-to your .bashrc file.
+to your ``.bashrc`` file.
 This can be done more selectively by adding this line to your PBS script prior to invoking your program.

-"